posabsolute/inker/readme.md

 ## Contributions

-I am always happy to accept contributions, but please follow ITCSS guidelines & please test your new components or fixes in most used email clients.
+I am always happy to accept contributions, but please follow ITCSS guidelines & please test your new components of bug fices in most used email clients.

 ## Licence